drsaint1/mini-game/GAME_DOCUMENTATION.md

 ### Car Ownership

-- Each car is an ERC-721 NFT on the Etherlink blockchain
+- Each car is an ERC-721 NFT on the Somnia blockchain
 - You have full ownership and can transfer cars between wallets
 - Cars retain their stats and racing history permanently
 - Each car has a unique ID and can be individually tracked